dlstreamer/pipeline-server/docs/defining_pipelines.md

 ```
 ### Reserved Parameters

-The following parameters have built-in handling within the Video
-Analytics Serving modules and should only be included in pipeline
+The following parameters have built-in handling within the Pipeline Server modules and should only be included in pipeline
 definitions wishing to trigger that handling.

 #### bus-messages